firebase/genkit/docs/rag.md

 # Retrieval-augmented generation (RAG)

-Genkit provides abstractions that help you build retrieval-augmented generation (RAG) flows, as well as plugins that provide integrations with related tools.
+Firebase Genkit provides abstractions that help you build retrieval-augmented generation (RAG) flows, as well as plugins that provide integrations with related tools.

 Retrieval-augmented generation is a technique used to incorporate external